openresearchdata/ckanext-oaipmh/README.md

 Make sure the ckanext-harvest extension is installed as well.

-**Important:**: You need to have a sysadmin user called "harvest" on your CKAN instance!
+**Important: You need to have a sysadmin user called "harvest" on your CKAN instance!**

 ### Setup the Harvester